 Still, our mission remains to educate the public about the many benefits of EVs.
 The number of EVs on the road today is still just a few percent of the automotive market.
 Although the California Governor has mandated that by 2035, all new vehicles sold in the state must be zero emission, a lot more drivers need to have their minds converted before that goal can be achieved.

-If you are not yet a member of EAASV, you are invited to join us.
+If you are not yet a member of EVASV, you are invited to join us.
 Click the following link to become a member.

-If you would like to subscribe to our email list (it’s free), please send your request using our Contact Us form.
+If you would like to subscribe to our email list (it’s free), please send a blank email to email@example.com.
+Allow 1-2 business days to process your request.

 Click the following link to join our Facebook group: https://www.facebook.com/groups/eaasv/